mitsuba-renderer/enoki/README.md

    versions of error function variants, Bessel functions, and elliptical integrals.

-   Importantly, all of this functionality is realized using the abstractions of Enoki, which means that it transparently composes with vectorization, JIT compiler for generating CUDA kernels, automatic differentiation, etc.

    <p align="center">
        <img src="https://github.com/mitsuba-renderer/enoki/raw/master/docs/intro-03.png" alt="Transcendentals" width="720"/>
    </p>

+   Importantly, all of this functionality is realized using the abstractions of Enoki, which means that it transparently composes with vectorization, the JIT compiler for generating CUDA kernels, automatic differentiation, etc.

-6. **Portability**: Enoki supports arbitrary array sizes that don't necessarily match what is supported by the underlying hardware (e.g. 16 x single precision on a machine whose SSE vector only has hardware support for 4 x single precision operands).
+6. **Portability**: When creating vectorized CPU code, Enoki supports arbitrary array sizes that don't necessarily match what is supported by the underlying hardware (e.g. 16 x single precision on a machine, whose SSE vector only has hardware support for 4 x single precision operands).
 The library uses template metaprogramming techniques to efficiently map array expressions onto the available hardware resources.
 This greatly simplifies development because it's enough to write a single implementation of a numerical algorithm that can then be deployed on any target architecture.
 There are non-vectorized fallbacks for everything, thus programs will run even on unsupported architectures (albeit without the performance benefits of vectorization).

 7. **Modular architecture**: Enoki is split into two major components: the front-end provides various high-level array operations, while the back-end provides the basic ingredients that are needed to realize these operations using the SIMD instruction set(s) supported by the target architecture.

-   The back-end makes heavy use of SIMD intrinsics to ensure that compilers generate efficient machine code.
-The intrinsics are contained in separate back-end header files (e.g. ``array_avx.h`` for AVX intrinsics), which provide rudimentary arithmetic and bit-level operations.
-Fancier operations (e.g. *atan2*) use the back-ends as an abstract interface to the hardware, which means that it's simple to support other instruction sets such as a hypothetical future AVX1024 or even an entirely different architecture (e.g. a DSP chip) by just adding a new back-end.
+   The CPU vector back-ends e.g. make heavy use of SIMD intrinsics to ensure that compilers generate efficient machine code.
+The intrinsics are contained in separate back-end header files (e.g.
+   ``array_avx.h`` for AVX intrinsics), which provide rudimentary arithmetic and bit-level operations.
+Fancier operations (e.g.
+   *atan2*) use the back-ends as an abstract interface to the hardware, which means that it's simple to support other instruction sets such as a hypothetical future AVX1024 or even an entirely different architecture (e.g. a DSP chip) by just adding a new back-end.

 8. **License**: Enoki is available under a non-viral open source license (3-clause BSD).